iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Topological Basics for Optimizations.md

 **Theorem: Closed Epigraph**

-The epigraph of a function is closed iff the function is lower-semicontinuous.
+The epigraph of a function is closed iff the function is lower-semi-continuous.

 **Coercive Function**